bryonbaker/maas-gitops/source/maas-toolbox/README.md

 ## Configuration

 The service stores tier configuration in a Kubernetes ConfigMap.
-The ConfigMap is automatically created in the `maas-api` namespace (configurable via `NAMESPACE` environment variable) with the name `tier-to-group-mapping` (configurable via `CONFIGMAP_NAME` environment variable).
+The ConfigMap is automatically created in the `maas-api` namespace (configurable via `NAMESPACE` environment variable for non-disruptive testing) with the name `tier-to-group-mapping` (configurable via `CONFIGMAP_NAME` environment variable).

 ### Environment Variables